 comes to and asks if that’s what I think men think

 and it is.

 I never want to wash again, or sleep, move, fall in love again.

 I want to feel the dirt caked on my body forever.

 I want to smell like dirt and sleep in it and wake up

 still smelling like dirt and trees and dead grass.

-and I take a lukewarm shower in the campground bathroom
+I take a lukewarm shower in the campground bathroom,

 watch my power roll down the drain.